dongAxis/blog-1/src/posts/2017-04-26-linux-network-stack.md

       - again if reqsk_queue_empty
         - schedule_timeout
       - after wake up if !reqsk_queue_empty it returns
-      - if reqsk_queue_empty loop this block as long as timeout allows
+      - if reqsk_queue_empty, loop this block as long as timeout allows
   - reqsk_queue_remove and get newsk = req->sk

-Q?
-- find who's gonna modify icsk->icsk_accept_queue.
-- does anyone actively wakeup sleeping process ?
-- someone generate request_sock.
+- Q. I see only fastopen_sk pushed into icsk_accept_queue. is it really so?

 [ connect ]